garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 5 Routing.md

 1. Open `Main.storyboard` and add a new button to enable routing.
 Make it very similar to the buffer and query button, but use the `routing` image.
 Set constraints, size, and all else as with previous buttons.
 Most importantly, change the button type to **Push On Push Off**.

 1. Open `ViewController.swift` in the Assistant Editor.
-Right-click and drag both the buffer and query button and the routing button, one at a time, to create an Outlet connection for each in the `ViewController` class:
+Control-click and drag both the buffer and query button and the routing button, one at a time, to create an Outlet connection for each in the `ViewController` class:

     ```
     @IBOutlet weak var button_bufferAndQuery: NSButton!
     @IBOutlet weak var button_routing: NSButton!
     ```

-1. Right-click and drag the routing button to create an Action connection in the `ViewController` class:
+1. Control-click and drag the routing button to create an Action connection in the `ViewController` class:

     ```
     @IBAction func button_routing_onAction(sender: NSButton) {